RomanLut/hx-esp32-cam-fpv/doc/running_gs_on_ubuntu.md

 # Running Ground Station software on Ubuntu desktop

-This instruction describes steps for running Ground Station software on Ubuntu desktop (f.e. old x86_64 notebook or Raspberry Pi).
+This instruction describes steps for running Ground Station software on Ubuntu desktop 22.04 (f.e. old x86_64 notebook or Raspberry Pi or Radxa Zero 3W).

-For notebook, it starts from building live USB flash drive.
-If you want to run image on the existing system, just skip first steps untill "Install required packages".
+## Notebook

 External Wifi card which supports monitor mode and injection is still required (rtl8812ua, ar9271).

 Internal wifi card may work or may not.
 It works for me with **Intel 6300 AGN card**.

-For Raspberry Pi, follow these steps https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview to prepare Ubuntu SD card.
-Then jump to "Install required packages" step.
+If you want to run software on the existing system, just skip following steps untill "Install required packages".

 * Download Ubuntu Desktop image https://ubuntu.com/download/desktop